simonsobs/sotodlib/docs/tod_ops.rst

 .. automodule:: sotodlib.tod_ops.binning.bin_signal

-tod_ops.sss
+tod_ops.azss
 =============

 Function for binning signal by azimuth and fitting it with legendre polynomials in az-vs-signal space.
-This has been used in ABS and other experiments to get a scan synchronous signal (SSS) template largely due to polarized ground signal to remove from the data.
+This has been used in ABS and other experiments to get an Azimuth synchronous signal (AzSS) template largely due to polarized ground signal to remove from the data.

-.. autofunction:: sotodlib.tod_ops.sss.get_sss
+.. autofunction:: sotodlib.tod_ops.azss.get_azss

-.. autofunction:: sotodlib.tod_ops.sss.subtract_sss
+.. autofunction:: sotodlib.tod_ops.azss.subtract_azss